mengbinhao/jack-note/docs/english/NPR.md

   > they just kind of have to find the way to reach the middle

 - 2020.7.23
-  - benefit n/v | beneficial adj
+  - benefit n/v | beneficial adj | beneficiary n
   - opinion n
   - inquire n
   - dynamic n/adj